treeform/vmath/README.md

 ## **proc** `*`

-Multiply the quaternion by a quaternion
+Multiply the quaternion by a quaternion.

 ```nim
 proc `*`(a, b: Quat): Quat